 On to the close, O Lord, abide with me.

 I need Thy presence every passing hour.

 What but Thy grace can foil the tempter’s power?

 Who, like Thyself, my guide and stay can be?

 Through cloud and sunshine, Lord, abide with me.

-This hymn was played at my friend’s service of remembrance after the eulogies and the address and it offered a few moments of pause and quiet reflection.
-Many of those present knew the words and sang along quietly – which was very moving – and others simply read them from the Order of Service.
-This took place in France, hence the French lyrics, where this hymn isn’t particularly well-known and it was interesting to see the calming effect it had on many of the French attendees as they read and contemplated the prayer within the hymn.
+When this hymn was played at my friend’s funeral service, many people knew the words and sang along quietly – which was very moving – and others simply read them from the Order of Service.
+This took place in France, hence the French lyrics, where this hymn isn’t particularly well-known and it was interesting to see the effect it had on many of the French attendees as they read and contemplated the prayer within this hymn.

-Although the main focus of this project is congregational song, the point is that when we know a hymn well, a quiet and reflective version will often calm, soothe and touch our hearts.
-It may also serve to prepare our hearts and minds as we come before our great God.
-All the more reason to choose our repertoire, both at home and in Church, thoughtfully and intentionally.
+Although the main focus of this project is congregational song, the point is that when we know a hymn well, a quiet and reflective version will often calm, soothe and touch our hearts in personal and family worship too.
+Perhaps we might listen to an instrumental recording that may serve to prepare our hearts and minds as we come before our great God or as something soothing to bring our personal devotions to close, particularly at night before we sleep.
+So we see that there are many reasons why we should choose our repertoire, both at home and in Church, thoughtfully and intentionally.